grcooper/go-mmo/README.md

 The base for this code was taken from: [Shoen](https://github.com/Shoen/phaser_multiplayer_demo)

+# TODO:

+* Use glide instead of govendor
+* Fix Websocket closing errors (have a longer timeout or a heartbeat?)

 # Goals

 * Base network code for players to connect to the same server